projf/isle/res/README.md

 Earthrise drawings in assembler format using extension `.eas`.
 Use [erasm](../tools/erasm/) to assemble them.

 * [All Shapes](drawings/all-shapes.eas) - a test drawing using many Earthrise features
+* [Basic Test](drawings/basic-test.eas) - a few small shapes for end-to-end testing
 * [16 Squares](drawings/16-squares.eas) - 16 different coloured squares
 * [Doc Examples](drawings/doc-examples.eas) - examples from [Earthrise Programming](../docs/earthrise-programming.md)
 * [Large Shapes](drawings/large-shapes.eas) - some large shapes for testing edge cases

-The _All Shapes_ drawing is also available pre-compiled in $readmemh format.
+The _All Shapes_ and _Basic Test_ drawings are also available pre-compiled in $readmemh format.

 ## Fonts